-The Motu Doctoral Scholarship can be awarded to Motu Research Analysts who have been employed by Motu for at least twelve months and who leave to undertake a highly rated PhD course.
+The Motu Doctoral Scholarship can be awarded to Motu Research Analysts who have been employed by Motu for at least twelve months and who leave to do a highly rated PhD course.
+The scholarship is $2000.

 The objectives are to:

-recognise the recipient’s outstanding contribution while employed at Motu, and
+recognise the recipient’s outstanding contribution while employed at Motu

 encourage the recipient to gain the qualifications needed to become an independent researcher, and thus continue to build New Zealand’s research capacity.

-2017 - Correna Matika (Ngāti Kuri and Ngāti Wairere (Tainui) descent) won the 2017 Thesis Scholarship.
+Correna Matika (Ngāti Kuri and Ngāti Wairere (Tainui) descent) won the 2017 scholarship.
 She used the scholarship to complete her PhD in psychology at the University of Auckland.

-2016 - Hautahi Kingi (Nga Rauru, Te Atihaunui a Paparangi) a PhD candidate in economics at Cornell University in the United States.
+In 2016, Hautahi Kingi (Nga Rauru, Te Atihaunui a Paparangi) a PhD candidate in economics at Cornell University in the United States won the scholarship.
 Mr Kingi has two elements to his research, one around immigration and the other looking into tax and consumption.
 You can read more about Hautahi here.

 Lucy Cowie (Ngāti Ranginui), the 2015 recipient, is completing her honours degree in Psychology.
 Her dissertation focused on the role of Māori identity in predicting the extent to which people endorse environmentalism.
 Lucy is a research assistant at the New Zealand Attitudes and Values Study in the School of Psychology at the University of Auckland.